9-9-9-9/Bit-Heroes-bot/README.md

-## Sadly, most functions bot no longer works with new update Nov 16th, 2022
+## Important: most functions of bot no longer works with new update Nov 16th, 2022
+## To the folks who using this bot but not giving this repo a Star: Fvck U
 ### Fixed functions:
 - [x] Fishing (2.11.0)
 - [x] ReRun (2.11.0)